 A celebration of being together will take place Tuesday evening on the Riverfront, just outside the Convention Center.
 Enjoy the evening catching up with friends and making new ones.
 Food trucks will be available and there will be live music.

 3) SPANISH INTERPRETATION/TRANSLATION:

-Spanish interpretation will be provided for virtual Annual Conference sessions.
-Later this fall, select reports will be made available in Spanish on our website as they become available www.kyumc.org/ac2021
+Spanish interpretation will be provided for many of the sessions, with headsets available in the back of the meeting room.
+Later this spring, select reports will be made available in Spanish on our website as they are ready AC 2022.

 March 15 Petitions and Resolutions are due